aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 1. From **Prepare template**, choose **Template is ready**.
 1. From Prepare template, choose Template is ready.
 1. From Template source, choose Upload a template file.
 Choose the `sqs-queues.yaml` template mentioned earlier, and then choose Next.
-1. Specify a stack name: for example, `troubleshoot-provisioning-errors-workshop`.
+1. Specify a stack name: for example, `cfn-workshop-troubleshooting-provisioning-errors`.
 On the same page, accept the default value for the `QueueNamePrefix` parameter, and choose **Next**.
 1. In **Stack failure options**, select **Preserve successfully provisioned resources**.
 Choose **Next**.
 1. Choose **Create stack** in the next page.
 1. Refresh the stack creation page until you see your stack in the `CREATE_FAILED` status.